Brexit and Guernsey – What you need to know

 On 12 March 2019, the European Council of Finance Ministers confirmed Guernsey's status as a transparent and cooperative jurisdiction, and that Guernsey's legal substance requirements are considered compliant with EU requirements.
 The effect of this is that the European Investment Fund (being a specialist provider of risk finance for small and medium-sized enterprises across Europe, backed by the European Investment Bank, EU, and a range of public and private banks and finance institutions) is once again able to invest into Guernsey funds.
 This means that Guernsey funds have been reopened to millions of Euros of potential investments.

-The establishment of the Channel Islands Brussels Office, a closer working relationship with Jersey and more regular engagement with international counterparties are just some of the reasons contributing to Guernsey's enhanced external relations.
+The establishment of the CIBO, a closer working relationship with Jersey and more regular engagement with international counterparties are just some of the reasons contributing to Guernsey's enhanced external relations.
 Guernsey now has the resources, ability, skills and experience to equip itself for whatever challenges the post-Brexit world brings.

 Thankfully, we see Guernsey facing challenges of a much smaller magnitude than those faced by the UK.
-Guernsey has shown that it is able to adapt and innovate time and again and in light of the changing landscape Brexit will bring, Guernsey must continue to be alert and responsive to change as it enters a post-Brexit world.
+Guernsey has shown that it is able to adapt and innovate time and again and in light of the changing landscape Brexit will bring, Guernsey must continue to be alert and responsive to change as it enters a post-Brexit world, whatever that world may eventually look like.